FrancisHuynh95/API-project/README.md

 * Users can delete their Spot

 ## Reviews
-* Users can create Reviews on Spots
+* Users can create reviews on spots
-* users can read/view all of the Reviews on a Spot
+* users can read/view all of the reviews on a spot
-* Users can delete their Review(s) on a Spot
+* Users can delete their review on a spot

 ## Bookings
 Logged-in Users can
 * Create a booking at a spot
 * Update their booking at a spot
 * Read all of their bookings
-* Delete/Cancel their booking
+* Delete their booking

 ## AWS
 Logged-in Users can